OctavioDiazG/ParalelProgamming/2Partial/Exam/Professional_CUDA_C_Programming_Chapter04_Scripts/Code&ProfilerAnalysis.md

 - cudaFree: This function is used to free the device memory.
 It took up 0.19% of the total API call time, amounting to 1.2200ms.

 # simpleMathSoA.cu
+## Code
+This CUDA program demonstrates the use of structures in GPU programming.
+Here’s a step-by-step explanation:

+1. It first sets up the CUDA device with cudaSetDevice(dev).
+2. It then defines the size of the memory to be allocated on both the host and the device.
+The size is determined by nElem, which is set to LEN.
+3. It retrieves and prints the properties of the CUDA device using cudaGetDeviceProperties().
+4. It allocates memory on the host (CPU) using malloc().
+5. It initializes the host memory with random values using initialInnerArray().
+6. It performs a sum operation on the host using testInnerArrayHost().
+7. It allocates memory on the device (GPU) using cudaMalloc().
+8. It copies data from the host to the device using cudaMemcpy().
+9. It launches two kernels, warmup2() and testInnerArray(), which perform the same sum operation on the device.
+The warmup2() kernel is used to warm up the GPU, and the testInnerArray() kernel is used to measure the performance impact of misaligned reads.
+10. It copies the results back from the device to the host using cudaMemcpy().
+11. It checks if the results obtained from the device match the results obtained from the host using checkInnerArray().

+## Profiler
 **GPU activities:**
 - 73.35% of the GPU’s time was spent on copying memory from the device to the host ([CUDA memcpy DtoH]).
 The total time spent on this operation was 12.215ms.
 - 23.58% of the time was spent on copying memory from the host to the device ([CUDA memcpy HtoD]).
 The total time spent on this operation was 3.9265ms.